 For those who have an understanding of volts, ohms, amps and series parallel circuits.
-Topics include the difference between alternating current (AC) and direct current (DC), the AC generator, analyze of simple AC currents, transformer action, series and parallel resonant circuits.
+Topics include the difference between alternating current (AC) and direct current (DC), the AC generator, analysis of simple AC currents, transformer action, series and parallel resonant circuits.
 May also be taken as a study course.

-TEL 1162 2 0 0 0VOC/TECHELECTRONIC CIRCUITS
+TEL 116 2 2 0 0 0 VOC/TECH ELECTRONIC CIRCUITS

-Basic and operational amplifiers, power supplies, oscillators, pulse circuits and modulation.
+Basic and operational amplifiers, power supplies, oscillators, pulse circuits, and modulation.
 Must have prior knowledge in electricity/electronics.

 Prerequisite: TEL 112